Is your CarPlay not working after recently updating your iPhone?

 CarPlay Shows a Black Screen

-Many Users, particularly folks using iPhone X variants have seen this issue.
+Many users, particularly folks using iPhone X Series (X, XR, XS) have seen this issue.
 The touch functionality works and you can hear the audio pipe through but the display simply stays black.

 This has happened to me occasionally in my car and my iPhone X.